finos/FDC3/docs/api/spec.md

 An FDC3 Standard compliant Desktop Agent implementation **MUST**:

-- Provide the FDC3 API to web applications via a global accessible as [`window.fdc3`](support-platforms#web).
+- Provide the FDC3 API to web applications via one of the standardized interfaces for web applications:
-- Provide a global [`fdc3Ready`](support-platforms#web) event to web applications that is fired when the API is ready for use.
+  - A global accessible as [`window.fdc3`](support-platforms#web) and a global [`fdc3Ready`](support-platforms#web) event that is fired when it has been made available.
-- Provide a method of resolving ambiguous intents (i.e. those that might be resolved by multiple applications) or unspecified intents (calls to `raiseIntentForContext` that return multiple options), such as a resolver UI.
-  - Intent resolution MUST take into account any specified input or return context types
-  - Requests for resolution to apps returning a channel MUST include any apps that are registered as returning a channel with a specific type.
-- Return (JavaScript or platform appropriate) Error Objects with messages from the [`ChannelError`](ref/Errors#channelerror), [`OpenError`](ref/Errors#openerror), [`ResolveError`](ref/Errors#resolveerror) and [`ResultError`](ref/Errors#resulterror) enumerations as appropriate.
+  - `window.postMessage` and the HTML CHannel Messaging API as defined in the [FDC3 Web Connection Protocol](webConnectionProtocol) and [FDC3 Browser Communication Protocol](specs/browserCommunicationProtocol).
+- Implement the [Browser-Resident Desktop Agent spec](specs/browserResidentDesktopAgents.md) if it is intended to support apps running in a standard browser.
+- Implement the [Preload Desktop Agent spec](specs/preloadDesktopAgents.md) if it is intended to support apps running in a container or other environment that supports injecting a global `fdc3` object.
 - Accept as input and return as output data structures that are compatible with the interfaces defined in this Standard.
 - Include implementations of the following [Desktop Agent](ref/DesktopAgent) API functions, as defined in this Standard:
   - [`addContextListener`](ref/DesktopAgent#addcontextlistener)